Felly Bull

 1. Melt half of the unsalted butter in a skillet pan over a medium or medium to low heat.
 Then, add the diced onions and season with salt and freshly ground black pepper.
 Cook slowly until the onions turn translucent (approx. 5 minutes).
 Remember to stir occasionally so as not to burn the onions.
 Remove them from the pan and set aside.

-4. Butter the insides of the sub rolls with the butter of your choice and toast under the hot grill for about 1.5 minutes.
-Spoon the mixture into your freshly toasted sub rolls.
+4. Spread the insides of the sub rolls with the butter or oil of your choice and toast under the hot grill for about 1.5 minutes.
+Spoon the steak, onion and cheese mixture into your freshly toasted sub rolls.
 Serve your Philly cheesesteak sandwich immediately and enjoy…on its own or with some chunky oven chips or dirty fries on the side!

 • Chunky oven chips in a small serving bowl.